Balan K. Nair

-Balakrishnan Nair, more popularly known as Balan K. Nair (4 April 1933 – 26 August 2000) was an Indian actor known for his roles in Malayalam cinema.
+Balakrishnan Kuttiraman Nair, more popularly known as Balan K. Nair (4 April 1933 – 26 August 2000) was an Indian actor known for his roles in Malayalam cinema.
 Although he appeared as a villain in most films, he was also noted for his performances in strong character roles.
 He emerged as one of the top villain of Malayalam cinema in the second half of the 1970s and played some of the best villain characters in Malayalam films during that period.
 He won the National Film Award for Best Actor in 1981 for his performance as Govindan in the film Oppol.

 Personal life

-Balakrishnan (Balan K.) Nair was the eldest of four children of Idakkulam Kizhakke Veettil Kuttiraman Nair, a store owner, and Devaki Amma, a housewife in 1933 in the village of Chemancheri near Quilandy.
+Balakrishnan Kuttiraman (Balan K.) Nair was the eldest of four children of Idakkulam Kizhakke Veettil Kuttiraman Nair, a store owner, and Devaki Amma, a housewife in 1933 in the village of Chemancheri near Quilandy.
 His parents died when he was young and hence he had to take care of his siblings and discontinue his studies at eighth grade.
 Prior to his entry in films, he worked as a mechanic in Kozhikode and owned a metal workshop.
 He started his acting career at the age of 14.
 At that time he was associated with Sangamam Theatre in Kozhikode, Muppathunkavu troupe, Kozhikodan drama troupes and his own drama troupe Subash Theaters.
 After his marriage to Sharadha, he moved to Shoranur in Palakkad.
-His son Meghanathan is also an actor.
+His son Meghanathan is also an actor who died in 2024.

 Balan K. Nair died of Multiple myeloma at Sree Chitra Institute of Medical Sciences Hospital, Thiruvananthapuram on 26 August 2000, aged 67.